-Note: Applications for the 4+1 programs are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana.
+Note: Applications for the 4+1 programs are accepted only from students pursuing a baccalaureate degree from Tulane University and Xavier University of Louisiana (XULA).
+Per the Tulane-XULA MOU, Xavier students who earn the BS in Psychology or Neuroscience may earn the MS in Psychology or Neuroscience at Tulane University.
+Xavier students should consult the Consortium policy available at: https://registrar.tulane.edu/consortium).
 Applications must be submitted through the on-line application system.

 Application Deadline: March 1 of Senior Year [Note: Students graduating in May should apply by March 1 for fall admission of the same year, whereas students graduating a semester early (i.e., December graduates) should apply by March 1 for spring admission of the following year.]